Customize Consent Preferences

 It is worth to come and get acquainted with the romantic legend of Romulus and Remus; with the story of Baron Lopresti, an Austrian baron who, defending the fortress from the Ottomans, died in Ram; and to see where in Ram in the First World War (1915) the German troops that were stationed in Bela Crkva on the other side of the Danube, before the withdrawal of the Serbian army to Thessaloniki, crossed the Danube and entered our city.

-Ram fortress can be visited every day from 10.00 AM to 6.00 PM
+Ram fortress can be visited every day except Monday from 10.00 AM to 4.00 PM

 Group visits need to be announce in advance by email: